-M1 = mass in g of the test piece before decoating,
+M1 = mass, in g, of the test piece before decoating;

-M2 = mass in g of the test piece after decoating, and
+M2 = mass, in g, of the test piece after decoating; and

 A = area in m2 of the test piece.

 NOTE — Paper scale calibrated to give direct reading in g/m may be used for weighing the test piece.